-If an "old" fault is still being signalled after switching on, it will be necessary
+If an "old" fault is still being signalled after switching on, it will be necessary to reset this first.

 When the safety interlocks are closed, the PFU reverts to start-up position and conducts a self-test.
 If it does not determine a malfunction of the internal electronic circuitry or of the flame sensor, the burner can be started